Genez-io/genezio-landing-page/new-landing/src/posts/perplexity-vs-chatgpt.md

 ---
 title: "ChatGPT Searches Like an Analyst.
-Perplexity Searches Like a Shopper."
+Perplexity Like a Shopper."
 date: 2025-12-17
 tags:
   - AI